Academic Skills Center

 The Quantitative Studies Center provides support for students in all disciplines.
 Frequently addressed issues include applications of mathematics, logic or statistics in various courses and specific strategies for approaching college-level mathematics courses.
 The resources of the Center include a collection of mathematics texts that students may check out and a set of computerized self-paced tutorials in algebra and trigonometry that students may use at their convenience.
 Students can receive help on a drop-in basis, and those desiring long-term one-on-one tutoring in math can be paired with trained student tutors.
 In addition to these services, the Quantitative Studies Center sponsors a series of workshops.
 Recent workshops have included such topics as using graphing calculators, solving story problems, overview of important calculus concepts, and preparing for graduate school entrance or teacher certification examinations.

-The Writing Center supports the entire College community: our goal is to help all students become better writers, from the novice to the already experienced writer.
-Peer consultants at the Writing Center support writers by responding to writing in process—working together with student writers—rather than by proofreading, editing or writing students' papers.
-Consultants are trained to work one-on-one with writers at every stage of the writing process, from initial brainstorming to writing drafts, and from organizing ideas to revising or final editing.
-In addition, consultants help students with the wide variety of writing taught in different academic disciplines, as well as other kinds of academic or professional writing (e.g., cover letters for internships, resumes for job applications, personal statements for scholarships or graduate school).
-The Writing Center's mission is to provide assistance for every writer at the College.
+The Writing Center supports every writer at Albion College: our goal is to support students as they work to become better at their craft, from the novice to the already experienced writer.
+Peer consultants at the Writing Center support writers by responding to thinking and writing in process.
+Writing consultants work one-on-one with student writers to discuss and brainstorm ideas, develop writing plans that meet assignment goals, troubleshoot research or citation questions, and review rough draft writing at any stage.
+Consultants welcome and work with students and student writing from across the campus, in a variety of academic disciplines, as well as assisting students with other kinds of academic or professional writing (e.g., cover letters for internships, resumes for job applications, personal statements for scholarships or graduate school).